Qom: Geography

 Its theological center and the Fatima Masumeh Shrine are prominent features of Qom.
 Another very popular religious site of pilgrimage formerly outside the city of Qom but now more of a suburb is called Jamkaran.
 Qom's proximity to Tehran has allowed the clerical establishment easy access to monitor the affairs and decisions of state.
 Many Grand Ayatollahs possess offices in both Tehran and Qom; many people simply commute between the two cities as they are only 156 km apart.

 Southeast of Qom is the ancient city of Kashan.
 Directly south of Qom lie the towns of Delijan, Mahallat, Naraq, Pardisan City, Kahak, and Jasb.
 The surrounding area to the west of Qom is populated by Tafresh, Saveh, and Ashtian and Jafarieh.
-Arak city (Industrial Capital of Iran) is in the southwest of Qom.
+Arak city, Industrial Capital of Iran, is in the southwest of Qom.

 Climate

-Qom has a hot desert climate bordering a cold desert climate based on Köppen climate classification (BWh bordering on BWk) and has an arid climate based on Trewartha climate classification (BW), with low annual rainfall due to remoteness from the sea and being situated in the vicinity of the subtropical anticyclone aloft.
-Summer weather is very hot and essentially rainless, whilst in winter weather can vary from warm to – when Siberian air masses are driven south across the Alborz Mountains by blocking over Europe – frigid.
-An example of the latter situation was in January 2008 when minima fell to −23 C on the 15th, whilst earlier similar situations occurred in January 1964 and to a lesser extent January 1950, January 1972 and December 1972.
+Qom has a hot desert climate bordering a cold desert climate based on Köppen climate classification (BWh bordering on BWk) and has an arid climate based on Trewartha climate classification (BW).
+There is low annual rainfall due to remoteness from the sea and being situated in the vicinity of the subtropical anticyclone aloft.
+Summer weather is very hot and essentially rainless.
+Winter weather can vary from warm to – when Siberian air masses are driven south across the Alborz Mountains by blocking over Europe – frigid.
+An example of the latter situation was in January 2008 when minima fell to −23 C on the 15th.
+Earlier similar situations occurred in January 1964 and to a lesser extent January 1950, January 1972 and December 1972.

-The highest recorded temperature was 47 °C on 11 July 2010 and the lowest recorded temperature was -23 °C on 15 January 2008.
+The highest recorded temperature was 47 °C on 11 July 2010.
+The lowest recorded temperature was -23 °C on 15 January 2008.